The experts in boutique travel To Peru and South America

-Central Restaurante certainly lives up to expectations as the sixth-best restaurant in the world.
-Chef Virgilio Martínez Véliz has carefully created tasting menus with twelve and sixteen courses, the ingredients of each plate sourced from a different ecosystem and elevation.
+Central Restaurante certainly lives up to expectations as the second-best restaurant in the world.
+Chef Virgilio Martínez Véliz has carefully created tasting menus with eleven and fourteen courses, the ingredients of each plate sourced from a different ecosystem and elevation.
 Delight in experimental medleys created with ingredients from the Pacific Ocean, Amazon Rainforest, and high Andes Mountains.

-Maido, the tenth best restaurant in the world, specializes in Nikkei, a fusion of Japanese and Peruvian cuisines.
+Maido, the eleventh-best restaurant in the world, specializes in Nikkei, a fusion of Japanese and Peruvian cuisines.
 Chef Mitsuharu Tsumura’s menu is primarily raw seafood-based and incorporates the catch of the day.
 While the food is quite extravagant, the ambiance of the restaurant is warm and friendly.

 Tip: Reservations for Lima’s fine dining restaurants often fill up months in advance, therefore make sure to book early.

 For picturesque coastal views and inspiring sunsets, visit Lima’s Malecón.
 Six miles of park stretched along an oceanside cliff, it is popular with both locals and tourists alike.
 While the city’s beaches are mostly rocky, there are several coastal activities that you can do on, above, and below the Malecón.